lippincott/MyComputes/README.md

 ```

+## Test Images
+There are sample images available for testing!

 ## Liceense

 If you want, I can tweak this to exactly match your `urls.py` (e.g., whatever the landing path for the reporter UI is) or add a short “Quick Demo Flow” section once you settle on the main user flow.